-THEO 342 - Facing the Darkness: Evil as Experience and Challenge

-This course will address the experience of evil in our world by examining the biblical literature about evil and its relation to the central biblical confession of a good creation.
-How did biblical authors respond to the experience of evil in their day?
+THEO 342 - Facing the Darkness: Evil as Experience and Challenge biblical authors respond to the experience of evil in their day?
 How did their responses relate to the cultural climate of their times?
 The course will then survey prominent theological and philosophical options for thinking about evil today.
 Finally it will struggle to articulate a faithfully Christian response to the reality of evil in our time.